Trams in Europe: Light rail in Germany

-Stadtbahn, literally city railway in the German language, is the term for light rail in Germany and is the predecessor of the North American light rail.
+Stadtbahn, literally city railway in German, is the term for light rail in Germany and is the predecessor of the North American light rail.
 Most German light rail systems were started in the 1960s and 1970s with the intention of establishing full-scale underground, or U-Bahn (short for Untergrundbahn) systems.
 By the 1980s virtually all cities had abandoned these plans due to the high costs of converting tramways, and the most common systems are a mixture of tramway-like operations in suburban areas, with U-Bahn style operation, featuring underground stations, in the city centre areas.

 Greece

-Trams were the main mode of mass transportation in Athens and Thessaloniki before World War II.
+Trams were the main mode of mass transportation in Athens, Thessaloniki, Patras, Volos, Kalamata and Piraeus before World War II but were ripped out due to the cars and busses rapidly rising popularity.

 The first trams in Athens began operating in 1882.
 They were light vehicles drawn by three horses running on an extensive network throughout the city centre and a line reaching the suburb of Faliro.
 After the German occupation, the tramways began to decline, with lines gradually abandoned and replaced by trolleybuses, considered more appropriate and agile for the urban environment at that time.
 It is frequently mentioned somehow poetically that "The last bell of the Athens Tram rang on the midnight of October 16, 1960".
 The tram had been a trademark of Athens until that date, and it is still viewed nostalgically.
 One tram line was left in Perama, which remained in operation until April 1977.
 A modern tram line was installed for the 2004 Summer Olympics, with vehicles designed by the famous Ferrari designer Sergio Pininfarina.
 There are three routes and 24 km of tramlines, running from Syntagma Square to Eden Station, and from Peace & Friendship Stadium in Piraeus to Glyfada along the coast.
 Routes were extended by 0.7 km from Glyfada to Voula in 2007, and was expanded 2.5 km further from Peace & Friendship Stadium to Piraeus centre in 2021.